View Categories

 The Needle method is a synthesis algorithm widely used in thin-film design.
 Its core idea is simple: instead of starting with a complex multilayer structure, the algorithm begins with a minimal design (e.g. 1-layer) and gradually inserts zero thickness “needle” layers at positions where they most improve the optical performance.

 Each insertion is tested by evaluating how a small change in thickness at a specific depth influences the merit function.
 The most effective position is chosen, and the “needle” is then expanded into a real layer.
-After every insertion, a local refinement algorithm (FilmOptima uses Adam) adjusts all existing layer thicknesses to further improve the design.
+After every insertion, a local refinement algorithm (FilmOptima uses AdamW) adjusts all existing layer thicknesses to further improve the design.

 This iterative process continues until no improvements can be achieved.